Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetes Mellitus.md

 ### *Pharmacological summary:*
 1. [[Metformin]] (first line for [[Diabetes Mellitus#Type II DM]])
+	1. Dose reduction in CKD, do not use. if CrCl < 30
 2. [[SGLT-2]] inhibitors
+	1. Examples:
 		1. Empaglyphosen
 		2. Dapaglyphosen
-	3. Have cardio/renal protective effect
+	2. **Have cardio/renal protective effect**, use in [[Coronary Artery Disease]]
-	4. Reduce morbidity
+	3. Reduce morbidity
-	5. Tell you will pee a lot
+	4. Tell you will pee a lot
 3. [[Sulphanyluria]]
+	1. Examples:
 		1. Glicozine
 		2. Gliperimide
-	3. Associated with weight gain
+	2. Associated with weight gain
+	3. No proven CVD help
 4. DPP4
 	1. Linagiptan
+		1. Safe at any eGFR
 	2. Saxsagiptane
 		1. Causes HF
 5. Acarbose